-1. Fundamental change is possible: we can consciously transform social life in ways that expand the possibilities for human freedom, autonomy, development.
+1. Emancipatory social transformation is possible: we can consciously transform social life in ways that expand the possibilities for human freedom, autonomy, development.
 Social life is not something given by nature, unalterable by our actions; it is deeply transformable.

 Note difference from liberal critics = how changeable is society.
 Use image of "game":